 - You yourself can sign petitions on the topic, for example the petition started by us for the release of all political prisoners in Belarus.

 Create publicity for the situation in Belarus

 - Share information about the situation of political prisoners on your social media channels and use the hashtag #WeStandBYyou.
 Our partner organization Viasna reports daily on new cases and sentences.

 - Befriend political prisoners through the portal Politzek.me (available in English and Russian).
 As part of this symbolic friendship, you can draw attention to the fate of political prisoners by actions such as for example performing creative tasks, wearing black, or posting pictures on Instagram.

 - Congratulate the prisoners to their birthdays!
 We publish a bimonthly list with names and addresses of prisoners to whom you can write.
 Here you can find the list of birthdays in the next two months.

 - You can also write a letter or send a postcard to political prisoners regardless of occasions such as birthdays.
-To ensure that everyone receives a letter, we have developed a random generator that suggests another prisoner when you (re)load the following page.
-There you will also get advice on what you should keep in mind when writing.
+Here we have summarised how this works and what you should bear in mind.